-Computer Aided Design and Drafting Technology - CAD Product Design Option (CAD.PDO.CT)
+Computer Aided Design and Engineering Technology - Product Design Option (CAD.PDO.CT)

 Engineering/Manufacturing and Industrial Technology

 This program leads to a certificate with a specialization in CAD Product Design.
 Program graduates are prepared for occupations and careers in manufacturing industries.
 Rapid prototyping and co-op opportunities further enhance the learning experience.

 The Product Design option focuses on Advanced Part Design for product development, modeling techniques building parametric models, data organization, and design animation.
 This option also introduces procedures involved in tool & dies design.
 Students will apply knowledge of systems, software configurations and design principles in solving increasingly complex product design problems involving various manufacturing materials.

 High school graduates who completed state-approved career and technical education (CTE) programs may be eligible to receive college credit for work completed while in high school.
 Detailed information can be obtained by contacting OCC Counseling Office or by visiting oaklandcc.edu/articulation.

 |CAD 14501||Drafting and Design Co-op Internship||3|

 |CAD 2102||Fundamentals of Part Design and Its Applications||4|

 |MAT 1150||Intermediate Algebra (or higher level except MAT 1525, MAT 2530 or MAT 2540)||4|